Venetian art deco vase made of purple blown glass

 Murano, first half of the 20th century.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that have a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Furniture and accessories in the Empire style date from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign.
-It emphasized strong similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon's reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces of furniture, literally dripping with glamour and playing a significant role in luxury.
-Unique materials, used selectively, were employed to further emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV style.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – which translates to an irregularly developed pearl.
+These were highly decorative pieces of furniture meant to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and bulky.
-It used brown stains, moldings, sturdy pedestals, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and bulky.
+Brown stains, cornices, sturdy pedestals, and bas-reliefs were used.
+These products were quite specific but opened up new possibilities, such as the construction of cupboards or broadly understood chest furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French artisans.
+Lion's paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
-This is especially important when searching for an exclusive antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
+This is very important, especially when searching for an exclusive antique suitable for your interior.

 Attributes / Details